dennis-koster/lighthouse-translatable/README.md

 | **inputTypeName**            | The name of the type to be generated for the translation input definition. | String: `<BaseType>TranslationInput` |
 | **appendInput**              | The inputs the translation model input should be appended to.              | Array: []                            |

+The default values for the arguments may be altered through the publishable config file.

 ## Basic usage
 In its most primal form, the directive uses some sensible defaults.
 It will always generate a translation definition and a translation input definition for the type the directive is applied to.